* Fed policymakers expect one more rate hike this year

 The Treasury yield curve between five-year notes and 30-year bonds flattened to 92 basis points on Thursday, the lowest level since July 6.
 Intermediate-dated debt is more sensitive than longer-dated bonds to interest rate increases.

 MSCI's gauge of stocks across the globe shed 0.36 percent.

 U.S. stocks pulled back from their all-time highs, though bank stocks cheered the prospect of higher interest rates which should help their profits.
 The S&P bank index was up 0.6 percent, adding to Wednesday's gains.

 The Dow Jones Industrial Average fell 44.73 points, or 0.2 percent, to 22,367.86, the S&P 500 lost 5.96 points, or 0.24 percent, to 2,502.28 and the Nasdaq Composite dropped 24.84 points, or 0.38 percent, to 6,431.21.

 Emerging markets shares were lower, with an index of emerging markets down 0.3 percent.

 S&P Global became the second major rating agency this year to cut China's credit score, citing worries about the country's rising debt levels and the risks that posed for financial stability in the world's second largest economy.

-China's markets were already closed by the time it came but it kept the pressure on metals and emerging markets stocks which were already down after the Fed meeting and as Russia was forced to bail out one of its large banks.
+China's markets were already closed by the time the downgrade came but it kept the pressure on emerging markets stocks.

 Since the start of 2014, Reuters analysis shows that the big three rating agencies - S&P Global, Moody's and Fitch - have racked up more than 155 emerging market downgrades between them, which averages out a roughly one a week.

-(Additional reporting by Hideyuki Sano in Tokyo; Editing by Toby Chopra)
+(Additional reporting by Karen Brettell in New York, Marc Jones in London and Hideyuki Sano in Tokyo; Editing by Bernadette Baum and Chizu Nomiyama)